Lyxnx/simplerest-kt/README.md

 }
 ```

-Create the requests.
+#### Create the requests.
 In this case, a base request has been created to reduce the number of generic
-parameters the requests need to accept:
+parameters the requests need to accept

 ```kotlin
 abstract class ExampleBaseRequest<T : Any> : ApiRequestTask<T, ExampleApiInterface>()